 Preheat your oven to 350 degrees.

-Meanwhile, prepare your veggies.
+While sweet potato is cooking, prepare your veggies.
 Chop the onion, grate the carrot and dice the celery.
 Saute the onion and celery in the olive oil over medium high heat for six minutes, or until tender, not caramelized.
 Add the garlic and carrot and cook for about another four minutes.

 Toast the walnuts in the oven for six to seven minutes.
 Add them to the onion/carrot/garlic mixture on the stove and stir well.